-The better the design team understands the projected users, the more valuable software they design will be.
+The better the design team understands the target audience, the more valuable the software will be.

-Personas are generalized portraits of a certain user category, which are based on research and observation.
+Personas are generalized portraits of a specific user category based on research and observation.
 They serve to check whether the software product corresponds to its stated goals.

-Here are the required parameters to be included in user personas descriptions:
+Here are the required parameters for user personas descriptions:

 User Personas Creation Benefits: